rwxrob/zet/20210811180008/README.md

-Now imagine the most senior developers you know across the field, you know, not just web developers, the people who *actually* matter keeping all the infrastructure running and building out the networks and systems all that shitty JavaScript runs on.
+Now imagine the most senior developers you know across the field, you know, not just web developers, the people who *actually* matter keeping all the infrastructure running and building out the networks and systems that all that shitty JavaScript runs on.

 Do you see, in your mind's eye, that these Gilfoyles are putting down their projects to respond to these Stack Exchange surveys?

 FUCK NO!

-If you think they do, you're a bigger fucking moron than Liam Tung, who actually chose do the most irresponsible thing a tech blogger can do, write hyperbole for money publicly.
+If you think they do, you're a bigger fucking moron than Liam Tung, who actually chose do the most irresponsible thing a tech blogger can do, write hyperbole for money publicly (oh wait, that's the job description, never mind).

 Hey Liam, yeah you, idiot, why do you think C and Go and even Erlang and Haskell have almost no representation?
 Could it possibly be the sample